edgarroman/zappa-django-guide/docs/aws_network.md

 The important thing is that we can enable all these scenarios in a secure manner.
 There are too many scenarios to go into detail here, so we will provide some guidelines.

 Next we learn about the common patterns of VPC usage and try to identify usage options.

+One warning before we go on with VPC and Lambda:  When Lambda functions fire, they must be assigned an IP address temporarily.
+If you have a lot of Lambda functions firing, then you must have a lot of IP addresses available.
+You can learn more [here](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html#vpc-setup-guidelines).

 ## VPC Patterns